dustinstacy/boncurs/docs/src/contracts/experimental/BoncursCurve.sol/abstract.BoncursCurve.md

 **Author:**
 Dustin Stacy

-Used to get the purchase and sale return values for a Boncurs curve
+Used to get the purchase and sale return values for a Boncurs curve.

 ## Functions
 ### getPurchaseCost

-Get Purchase Cost for Boncurs Curve
+Get Purchase Cost for Boncurs Curve.

 ```solidity